99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 ---
 # AWS Security
-in flight TLS / SSL will be encrypted before sending and decrypted after. prevents MITM man in the middle attack.
+in flight TLS / SSL will be encrypted before sending and decrypted after. prevents MITM man-in-the-middle attack.
-Server-Side encryption: Data is encr. after being recieved by the server, decrypted before being sent.
-Its stored in an encrypted for thanks to a key.
+Server-Side encryption: Data is encrypted after being recieved by the server, decrypted before being sent.
+It's stored in an encrypted for thanks to a key.
-Client-Side encryption: data in encrypt. by the client and never decypted by server.
+Client-Side encryption: data in encrypt. by the client and never decrypted by server.

 # KMS
 <img width="50" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/471d117e-2e6a-4390-a241-b0a00c50934e">

-### Key Managment Service
+### Key Management Service
-manages encr. keys for us.
+manages encrypted keys for us.
 Seamlessly integrated into AWS service, they need access to keys.
 Able to audit the Keys with CloudTrail.
 Types of keys:
 - Symmetric (AES-256 keys)
-  Single key for encrypt and decrypt.
+  Single key for encrypting and decryptynd
 - Asymmetric (RSA, ECC key pairs)
   Public and private keys, public key is downloadable.

 Types of KMS keys:
 - AWS owned keys (free)
 - AWS Managed Key: free (automatic rotation every 1 year)
-- Customer managed keys created in KMS (1$ a month) automatic rotatio 1 year
+- Customer-managed keys created in KMS (1$ a month) automatic rotation 1 year
-- Customer maanaged keys imported (1$ a month must be symmetric only manual rotation possible)
+- Customer-managed keys imported (1$ a month must be symmetric only manual rotation possible)

 KMS Key policies: control access to keys like s3 bucket policies.
 Defines who has access to KMS keys.
 You can set which actions to allow, only generate key, encrypt, decrypt ecc...